Split Earlobe, Stretched Earlobe and Earlobe Reduction in Birmingham

 Are there risks?

-Risks of surgery include onfection, bleeding, widened or lumpy scar formation, numbess and recurrence of the split.
-Fortunately complications are rare.
+Risks of surgery include infection, bleeding, widened or lumpy scar formation, numbness, and recurrence of the split.
+Fortunately, complications are rare.

 Stretched Earlobe Repair (Tribal Earlobes and Gauges)